CURENT/demo/demo/texas7k/README.md

 The M-file test case here comes from TAMU: <https://electricgrids.engr.tamu.edu/texas7k/>

-An AMS XLSX file "Texas7k.xlsx" is converted from it.
+XLSX "Texas7k.xlsx" and JSON "Texas7k.json" formats are converted from it.